shoaib1-oss/jenkins-ci-cd/README.md

 sudo apt-get install jenkins -y
 ###
 this cloud install jenkins
-after that we get admin password from jenkins unlock the password use gitbash using commant (cat) install selected plugins,after installing all plugins admin and user password and email after that we need to go manage jenkins ,tools,install jdk now goto gitbash paste the command (ls /usr/lib/jvm) copy[java_home (/usr/lib/jvm/java-11-openjdk-amd64)]paste this path [name(Orcalejdk11)] apt install openjdk-8-jdk -y this will install oraclejdk8 now goto maven it will install automatically select latest install now build a freestyle job
+after that we get admin password from jenkins unlock the password use gitbash using command (cat) install selected plugins,after installing all plugins admin and user password and email after that we need to go manage jenkins ,tools,install jdk now goto gitbash paste the command (ls /usr/lib/jvm) copy and paste at [java_home (/usr/lib/jvm/java-11-openjdk-amd64)]paste this path at [name (Orcalejdk11)] apt install openjdk-8-jdk -y this will install oraclejdk8 now goto maven it will install automatically select latest install now build a freestyle job